Zeaman/MNIST-Digit-Recognizer-with-TensorFlow-and-Tkinter/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
+And if you want the EXE (application file), please give a star and subscribe to my
+YouTube, then you can comment on me there, and the file will be shared instantly.

 ## License